cardano2vn/Project-Catalyst/1200002:Cardano blockchain courseware in Universities/Milestone3/Readme.md

 **Great day to all Milestone Reviewers.**

-Thank for your contribution to our proposals.
+Thank for your support to our proposals.

-We would like to submit our PoA in Milestone 3.
+We would like to submit our PoA in Milestone 3 with detail deliveries below:

 ## Updated version of textbooks/slides
 - intitial version